India's Daughter: Filming

 To begin with Udwin wrote to the director general of Tihar Jail asking for permission to interview Jyoti Singh's rapists as this was to be at the heart of her documentary; she wanted to know why men raped women.
 She was granted access and filmed for thirty-one hours over seven days in prison, which she found particularly gruelling.
 One of the rapists refused to speak to her, whilst Vinay Sharma and Pawan Gupta denied their involvement saying they weren't on the bus that night.
 Mukesh Singh, the bus driver, readily answered Udwin's questions and for this reason his interview was included in the film.
 Following these interviews her interest expanded to the wider patriarchal society and the part it plays in fuelling violence towards women and rape in India.

 Post-production

 According to Udwin several clips had to be cut during editing.
 For example, an interview with one of the rapists revealed new information that was to be used in the ongoing case and therefore could not be shown in the film.
 Further interviews were cut as they were inappropriate to include; one interviewee asked for money on camera whilst the father and brother of another would not allow her to be involved in the film.
-Udwin says she would have liked to have shows a photo of Jyoti Singh in the film but could not as not only were her parents against the idea, but it was against the law in India to do so.
+Udwin says she would have liked to have shown a photo of Jyoti Singh in the film but could not as not only were her parents against the idea, but it was against the law in India to do so.